A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Proof of Theorem

 Hence from \eqref{eqn:Defn_Alpha_k+1n}, as in the Proof of Lemma~\ref{lem:BoundW}, it follows that

 and

 as desired in \eqref{eqn:BoundCoeffCond} and \eqref{eqn:SupCoeffCond}.
 This completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:MainResult}] Let $g_1(\epsilon) = \log[4K/\epsilon] /\lambda$ and $g_2(\epsilon) = K/4 \epsilon.$ Then the desired result follows from \eqref{eqn:IntConcBound} and Theorems~\ref{thm:ConcBoundInSn_Mn+1}, \ref{thm:Bound_an_Mn+1}, and \ref{thm:BoundSn}. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:MainResult}] Let $g_1(\epsilon) = \log[4K/\epsilon] /\lambda$ and $g_2(\epsilon) = 4 K/ \epsilon.$ Then the desired result follows from \eqref{eqn:IntConcBound} and Theorems~\ref{thm:ConcBoundInSn_Mn+1}, \ref{thm:Bound_an_Mn+1}, and \ref{thm:BoundSn}. \end{proof}

 We end this section with a brief comment on how one may estimate the constant $K_1^\prime$ defined in the proof of Lemma~\ref{lem:CloseSolutionsBound}.
 This is a key constant since all other constants defined throughout Sections~\ref{sec:ErrorBound} and \ref{sec:MainProof} essentially depend on it.
-First, $\tilde{K}$ and $\lambda^\prime$ defined in \eqref{eqn:BoundNormDhx*} do depend on the prior knowledge of $x^*$ which is unavailable.
+First, $\tilde{K}$ and $\lambda^\prime$ defined in \eqref{eqn:BoundNormDhx*} do depend on the prior knowledge of $x^*$ which is usually unavailable.
 One can, though, use a loose estimate based on the knowledge of $Dh$ in a neighborhood of $x^*,$ if available.
 Having chosen $\tilde{K}$ and $\lambda^\prime,$ an estimate of $\|P\|$ can then be easily found via \eqref{eqn:PBound}.
-It may be noted that even in absence of explicit constants, our concentration bound does provide useful information as `order' estimates in the spirit of sample complexity in machine learning \cite{vapnik2013nature}.
+When the matrix $Dh(x^*)$ is symmetric, one can be a bit more explicit.
+In that case, $P = -[Dh(x^*)]^{-1}/2$ and $\tilde{K}$ and $\lambda^\prime$ can be chosen as in Footnote~ \ref{fn:splCase}; consequently, $K_1^\prime$ is precisely the square root of the condition number of $Dh(x^*).$ It may be noted that even in absence of explicit constants, our concentration bound does provide useful information as `order' estimates in the spirit of sample complexity in machine learning \cite{vapnik2013nature}.